 Sara grew up in a rural farming community in Southern Oregon, attended high school in Eugene, and settled in Portland when she began her bachelor’s degree at Lewis & Clark College in 1994.
 As Finance & Operations Manager at Donate Life NW for nearly seven years, Sara brings extensive experience in nonprofit accounting.
 She served from 2009-2013 as Fiscal Officer on the board of Northwest Oregon Volunteer Administer Association and currently sits on the Finance Committee at Portland Village School.
 In early 2004 Sara moved to the small town of Las Flores in rural Panama and served three years as a Peace Corps Volunteer in the sustainable agriculture program.
 One of her projects was to help her community build a park/basketball court on the small muddy patch in the center of town.
-Sara joined the Board in 2014, and serves as a Board liaison to the Verde Finance Advisors.
+Sara joined the Board in 2014.

 Peter Finley Fry

 Peter’s experiences include land use planning for the Green Thumb site in SE Portland, a 13 acre school horticulture program with greenhouses, irrigation systems, storage facilities, and other nursery facilities.
 He serves as the Board’s point person for site and land use issues.
-Peter has been a Board member since Verde’s incorporation in 2005, and serves as a Board Liaison to the Verde Finance Advisors and the Let Us Build Cully Park!
-Advisors.
+Peter has been a Board member since Verde’s incorporation in 2005.

 Roberto is a native Oregonian.
 He has over 16 years of leadership experience founding and managing non-profits with a strong focus on real estate development.
 He has a background in Training, Writing, and Communications for both non-profits and in the private sector.
 The son of a former farmworker, his ancestors settled in what is now New Mexico in 1550, and his family moved to Oregon in 1950.
 Roberto joined the Board in 2011.

 Jackie has 18 years of experience working in youth programs focused on student success and goal attainment for students of color and under-served communities.
 She is Executive Director for Airway Science for Kids, an organization that exposes youth, especially those who are socially and economically challenged, to activities that inspire their interest and growth toward higher learning and careers in aerospace, science, technology, engineering, and mathematics.
 Prior, she served as After School Program Manager for Self-Enhancement Incorporated, a nonprofit organization supporting at-risk urban youth.
-Jackie joined the Board in 2015, and serves as a Board liaison to the Verde Outreach Advisors.
+Jackie joined the Board in 2015.

 Teresa is a graduate of the Lideres Verdes program -- Verde’s annual, culturally responsive training program that builds the capacity of community members to participate in environmental organizing by providing 100 hours of paid training as well as transportation and childcare.
 She is active in local programs like community cleanups and safe routes to schools and parks.
 Teresa joined the Board in 2016.